Why Green Acres?

 Our Middle School students experience early leadership opportunities.

 At Green Acres, Middle School begins in Grade 5.
 Because our Middle Schoolers are at the “top of the hill,” they serve the school as leaders.
 They respond to new responsibilities, such as mentoring students in the lower grades, with maturity and vision uncommon for their age.
 Eighth graders meet and greet at our Open Houses and admission tours, and even design their own presentations for our graduation ceremony.

-We address and help prepare for top high-school placement in Grade 7.
+We address and help prepare for top high-school placement starting in 7th grade.